 Situated now on the frontage of a defunct Masonic building in Hall Street, the Rondle Reade stone remembers the work done upon Llangollen Bridge in 1656.

 The widening for the railway led to a curious folly being built, a castellated tower which apparently became a sweet shop and a café.
-It was demolished in 1939, and by accounts is much missed.
+It was demolished in 1939, and by all accounts is much missed.
 The bridge was widened again in 1969, due the amount of traffic.

 Pistyll Rhaeadr and Wrexham steeple,